 • Advocating for and helping provide education, best care practices, and health care access for the academic projects listed above

 • Community Health Fair - Working with community leaders and health workers to develop process for continuing to organize and coordinate the provision of health care services and medications to the community

 • Social and Family Support services for orphaned and vulnerable children (OVCs) — Documentation of the Assistance, evaluation, and development of best care practices for COPE, a community-based program supporting OVCs through psycho-social counseling, material support, and income-generation projects

 * Collaboration with local primary school(s) - Engage local NGOs to support teacher training and professional development for primary and secondary grade schools that Duke teams have been partnering with.

 Project Application Process

-Students must fill out and submit a project application, CV and recent transcript to GH-Education by October 13, 2017.
+Students must fill out and submit a project application, CV and recent transcript to GH-Education@duke.edu by October 15, 2017.
 Students may apply to no more than two project opportunities and a separate application must be completed for each SRT project site.
-The scheduled interviews for this project location will take place during the week of October 25.
+The scheduled interviews for this project location will take place during the week of November 1.
 Any questions regarding the application, interview dates or general project information should be directed to Lysa MacKeen.